 As part of our Sisters’ commitment to feed the hungers of the people of God, during Lent, we along with our Oblates, pray and give alms to the Alliance for International Monasticism (AIM).
 For the past 14 years, the Benedictine Sisters of Florida, Inc. has raised funds to help meet the needs of Benedictine communities in third-world countries.
 Through AIM’s Monastery to Monastery Program, we have special ties to international graduate students attending Saint Leo University.

 Advent Penance Service and Other Advent Activities

 During Advent we host an annual Advent Penance Service for the Sisters of the dioceses and members of local parishes.
 We also join with other church choirs to offer an evening of caroling at neighboring nursing homes.
 Our Sisters in the Recorder Ensemble also play locally and as a prelude to the 10:30 am Mass.

 An Enduring Reflection of Love

 You can now honor a loved one, celebrate a special day, remember your departed loved one(s) or simply inscribe a message on a brick at Holy Name Monastery.
-The bricks will lead to and surround the statue of the Blessed Mother at the front of the property.
+The bricks lead to and surround the statue of the Blessed Mother at the front of the property.
 Your gifts help toward the maintenance and beauty of the monastery grounds and gardens which provide quiet contemplation for all our visitors.

-The locations is along the walk and around the Blessed Mary statue.
+The location is along the walk and around the Blessed Mary statue.
 Space is limited so reserve your brick(s) today in honor, remembrance or celebration of those you love in this place of peace.
 Each brick is 8″ X 4″ with up to 3 lines of text; maximum of 13 characters per line.

 A Donation of $120 for each brick can be made by check or credit card: